-The data was collected by SU and KR by searching The Kathmandu Post each day for 12 months (September 2013 to August 2014) to look for articles that were broadly about health issues.
+The data was collected by searching The Kathmandu Post each day for 12 months (September 2013 to August 2014) to look for articles that were broadly about health issues.
 We defined health articles as those articles that contained any health-related content.
 Once the articles were identified, we located them on The Kathmandu Post website.
 There were 185 such articles, represented 0.08% of the total number of articles (all articles - health and non-health) published in The Kathmandu Post over the 12 months.

 We conducted a thematic analysis22 of the 185 newspaper articles to identify patterns.
-We used an inductive process whereby the articles for the first three months (51 articles) were categorised into themes by SU and NM with 'careful reading and re-reading of data'.23 This formed a co-constructed coding framework.
-SU and NM used the coding framework to code and analyse the remaining articles, verify each other's categorisation and propose any changes.
+We used an inductive process whereby the articles for the first three months (51 articles) were categorised into themes by SU and NAM with 'careful reading and re-reading of data'.23 This formed a co-constructed coding framework.
+SU and NAM used the coding framework to code and analyse the remaining articles, verify each other's categorisation and propose any changes.
 The initial categorisation yielded 61 provisional categories, which were reorganised into four themes.
-SU and NM used NVIVO Version 10 to analyse each article, manage the data and the categorisation process and write the learning paper.
-The project was devised and overseen by SB.
+We used NVIVO Version 10 to analyse each article and manage the data and the categorisation process.